pulumi/docs/pulumi-hugo/themes/default/content/blog/query-kubernetes/index.md

 meta_image: "pulumi-crosswalk-k8s.png"
 ---

-It is too hard to answer simple questions about Kubernetes resouces.
+It is too hard to answer simple questions about Kubernetes resources.
 Questions like:

 * How many distinct versions of MySQL are running in my cluster?
 * Which Pods are scheduled on nodes with high memory pressure?